Ajman Tourism Successfully Concludes GCC Roadshow, Forging Strategic Alliances

-(MENAFN- Dubai PR Network) Ajman Tourism Successfully Concludes GCC Roadshow, Forging Strategic Alliances

-Ajman, UAE - December 8, 2023 - The Ajman Department of Tourism Development (ADTD), led by His Excellency Mahmood Khaleel Alhashmi, Director General, has successfully concluded a meticulously planned and executed strategic roadshow across key destinations in the Gulf Cooperation Council (GCC) from December 4 to December 7.
+Ajman, UAE- The Ajman Department of Tourism Development (ADTD), led by His Excellency Mahmood Khaleel Alhashmi, Director General, has successfully concluded a meticulously planned and executed strategic roadshow across key destinations in the Gulf Cooperation Council (GCC) from December 4 to December 7.
 The primary objective of this initiative was to elevate the profile of tourism in the Emirate of Ajman, showcasing its distinctive attractions and immense potential to a discerning global audience.

 In Muscat, Oman, on December 4, the Ajman Department of Tourism Development formalized a Memorandum of Understanding (MoU) with Travel Point LLC, a recognized leader in Oman's tourism sector.
 Specializing in Exclusive Outbound Group Tours, Adventure Tourism, Film Tourism, Destination Weddings, and Events Management.
 This strategic alliance aims to blend creative tourism and highlight Ajman's distinctive landmarks.